dobell733/Set-Graph/README.md

 Open [http://localhost:8000](http://localhost:8000) to view it in the browser (if you used my port recommendations above).

-You should now have Set Graph up and running on your local machine.
+You should now have Set Table up and running on your local machine.
 Enjoy! :muscle: :raised_hands: